jonathanabennett/jonathanabennett.github.io/content/blog/robotics-competitions.md

 type = 'blog'
 +++

+# The Results
+I was one of the core members of the launch team for our school-wide Robotics Competitions program at SJA Jeju.
+I worked closely with the MS coaches to help run their teams and their tournaments in the first year and I was the HS Robotics coach and the program coordinator for the following two years.

+In that time, our program grew from approximately 15 students in Middle School only to over 50 (after tryouts) from 6th to 12th grade.
+We will be adding 5th grade students next year.
+Not only did it grow numerically but we have experienced a lot of success as well.

+For two years in a row, our High School program has sent a team of students to represent Korea at the Vex World Championships.
+Only 840 of the roughly 9,000 Vex robotics teams worldwide are able to attend each year, so earning a slot two years in a row is a great accomplishment.

 # The Challenge
 Launching a robotics program is a challenging endeavor for several reasons.
 Robotics programs demand a major up-front investment of capital and continued reinvestment to remain relevant, particularly in a competition setting.
 Robotics